-3. Provide the most recent admission/completion rates for the two programs that are aligned to your proposal as listed in the Checklist of Supporting documents.
+3. Provide documentation from at least two programs that are aligned to your proposal and rationale outlining why these programs were selected.
+Include the most recent admission/completion rates for the two programs.
 Program admission/completion rates are available via the EPP Annual Report at https://mdek12.org/educatorpreparation/.